dbpedia/webid/README.md

 `curl -I "https://holycrab13.github.io/webid.ttl#this"`

 #### Apache2
 Create a regular virtualhost for the domain and put the file there. since `text/turtle` is normally registered as mimetype under `/etc/mime.types` Apache2 will automatically recognise it.
-Otherwise you will need to add `AddType text/turtle .ttl` to the .htaccess or virtualhost config.
+Otherwise you will need to add `AddType text/turtle .ttl` to the `.htaccess` file or the virtual host config.

 Example:
 `curl -I http://kurzum.net/webid.ttl`